By the end of this section, you will be able to do the following:

 The Golgi Apparatus

-We call the Golgi apparatus' the cis face.
+The side of the Golgi apparatus that is closer to the ER is called the cis face.
 The opposite side is the trans face.
 The transport vesicles that formed from the ER travel to the cis face, fuse with it, and empty their contents into the Golgi apparatus' lumen.
 As the proteins and lipids travel through the Golgi, they undergo further modifications that allow them to be sorted.
 The most frequent modification is adding short sugar molecule chains.
 These newly modified proteins and lipids then tag with phosphate groups or other small molecules in order to travel to their proper destinations.

 Finally, the modified and tagged proteins are packaged into secretory vesicles that bud from the Golgi's trans face.
 While some of these vesicles deposit their contents into other cell parts where they will be used, other secretory vesicles fuse with the plasma membrane and release their contents outside the cell.